 Save up to £904 off your electricity with solar panels.

 A 12 panel solar system and battery could see savings of up to £904 a year^^ on your home's electricity bill.
 T&Cs apply.

 With the Smart Export Guarantee (SEG), you can also get money paid back for exporting excess solar energy you generate back to the grid.

 In short, because they could help reduce your carbon footprint, give you greater energy independence and cost less than you might think (You can get a solar panel system from just £5,995).

-If you're trying to decide whether to get solar panels, then E.ON have put together some great information, including busting those solar myths and why solar panels are the future.
-These can help you discover more about solar power and how it's helping us move towards a cleaner energy future.
+If you're trying to decide whether to get solar panels, then E.ON have put together some great information on why solar panels are the future.

 How do solar panels work?